dsheiko/pcss/Readme.md

 ----|----
 `.panel--primary` | ./component/panel/_primary.scss

-Following OOP practices, we inherit from a base component to a its subclass For example, when we are required of a dialog window, we create `./component/dialog/_index.scss` where put the base styles for any dialogs that we can have within the application.
-Then we add `./component/dialog/_alert.scss` where set the extending styles for the concrete modal window.
+Following OOP practices, we inherit from a base component to a subclass For example, when we are required of a dialog window, we create `./component/dialog/_index.scss` where we put the base styles for any dialogs in the application.
+Then we add `./component/dialog/_alert.scss` where we set the extending styles for the concrete modal window.
 Now we refer to a concrete component in the HTML like that:

 ```